syndesisio/syndesis-quickstarts/public-api/README.md

 ## Screencast of this Quickstart

-Link to a screencast of this quickstart on our youtube channel:
+Link to a screencast of this quickstart on Vimeo:

 [![Public API Quickstart](http://i.vimeocdn.com/video/787404345_640.jpg)](https://vimeo.com/339390306)